Breastfeeding/Chestfeeding- Common Questions

 Do I need a special bra?

 - Not everyone finds that a maternity or nursing bra is necessary.
-Some mothers just use an inexpensive and comfortable sports bra.
+Some breast/chest feeding parents just use an inexpensive and comfortable sports bra.

 - Nursing bras have clasps or panels that allow easy access to your breasts for breastfeeding.